 In the intervening 1829 days they've become the premier automated investing service.

 They were the first to reach 50,000, and then 75,000 customers.
-They are now closing in on almost 2 billion in assets under management.
+They are now closing in on over 260,000 happy customers and $9 Billion in assets under management!
 They've continually improved their product offerings and during their 5 years they've dropped the costs for using the service substantially.

 This week I received an email from Betterment thanking me for being a customer for 1512 of their 1829 days.
 In other words I've been a customer for just over 4 of their 5 years.

 Why did I sign up for Betterment 1500+ days ago?
 I saw the potential that the site had for the average investor, for people who know they need to be in the markets but don't want to spend a lot of time and resources to do it.
 By investing with Betterment you're able to invest in a highly diversified portofolio of ETF index funds that should give you proven long term returns, while at the same time having your account regularly rebalanced and having dividends reinvested to ensure your account runs as efficiently as possible.

 When they first launched Betterment's pricing was decent, but not great – with investors having to pay anywhere from .3%-.9%. in annual fees for the service.
 Just over 3 years ago the fees for the service were slashed across the board, all the way down to .15%-.35% in annual fees – a much more cost effective number.
 In investing one of the keys is to keep your costs low, right?

 After the annual fees were slashed I jumped in and started investing more with the service, maxing out my Roth IRA in 2012, and continually adding it to where I have over $10,000 invested with Betterment currently.

 With all that said, I think it goes without saying that I am a Betterment believer.